 Tuberous sclerosis complex (TSC), a genetic disorder that affects 1 in 5,000 individuals, can affect many organs in the body, including the brain, heart, kidneys, lungs and skin.
 TSC is a lifelong condition in which complications can arise at any time.
 The most effective means of providing medical care is to use a team approach.

-Doris Trauner, M.D., pediatric neurologist, and Keith Vaux M.D., medical geneticist, established a multidisciplinary TSC clinic in 2015.
-The clinic brings together various specialists in one location so that patients can be seen by several specialists in a single visit.
+Established in 2015, the TSC Clinic brings together various specialists in one location so that patients can be seen by several specialists in a single visit.
 The clinic treats and follows children into adulthood.
-Team members include a nurse manager, pediatric cardiologist, pediatric nephrologist, pediatric pulmonologist and pediatric neuro-oncologist, as well as specialists in pediatric ophthalmology, psychology, dermatology and neurosurgery.
+Team members include a pediatric neurologist, nurse manager, pediatric cardiologist, pediatric nephrologist, pediatric pulmonologist and pediatric neuro-oncologist, as well as specialists in pediatric ophthalmology, psychology, dermatology and neurosurgery.
 The clinic has been approved as a TSC Center by the Tuberous Sclerosis Alliance, a national organization that fosters education, awareness and research on the condition.

 Our multidisciplinary team includes: